41y08h/fquery/README.md

   - `RefetchOnMount.stale` - will fetch the data if it is stale (see `staleDuration`).
   - `RefetchOnMount.never` - will never re-fetch.
 - `staleDuration` - specifies the duration until the data becomes stale.
 This value applies to each query instance individually.
-- `onData` - callback that supplies data when query is successfully fetched/re-fetched.
-- `onError` - callback fired when query encounters an error while fetching.

 ### Dependent Query